saltyorg/docs/docs/saltbox/install/install.md

     [Other migration notes](https://docs.saltbox.dev/reference/guides/other/)

 === "I'm totally new to this"
+    This option is aimed at you if you are starting totally from scratch and want to be walked through the whole setup.

     IF YOU ARE MIGRATING FROM ANY OTHER RCLONE-BASED GOOGLE SETUP YOU SHOULD NOT DO THIS.

     === "Google Drive"